 Impact comes from people doing something differently, so our approach to design starts with impact and focuses on the behavior change needed to get it.
 We work with many organizations to design what they do for maximum impact, but most of our work is through our Rainer Arnhold Fellows Program.
 Our Fellows are social entrepreneurs with poverty solutions that we think could make a big difference in the world.
 We work together formally for two years and use a systematic set of tools to drive a series of iterations on the original idea.

 Our approach to design is driven by an obsessive focus on impact, and – from a change in behavior.
 To make an idea better, we start with three things:

 2. a map of the behaviors it will take to make it happen, and

 3. an understanding of what makes a model scalable

 From there, we work with our Fellows to understand the best ways to drive the needed behaviors and how to craft them into a systematic, scalable model.
 This model becomes the vehicle for the kind of continuous tinkering and iteration it takes to achieve maximum impact.

 The first thing the Fellows do is to put their idea into a template that will serve as a vehicle for initial design and interval re-design.
 The template -- known as the Design Iteration Format, or DIF -- takes the user through a series of steps to a detailed impact model, and then serves as the vehicle of an ongoing process of iterative redesign.
 While focused on the impact model, the DIF also helps Fellows work through the organizational and financial models – how to deliver the impact model and how to pay for it.
 Once the initial formatting is completed, Fellows work directly with staff at six-month intervals to incorporate new information, lessons, and ideas into their formatted design.
-You can download the DIF here, along with its accompanying worksheet.
+You can access the DIF here.